Export & Transfer Tidal Playlist

 Now let's learn how to use Tidabie Tidal Music Converter to export Tidal playlist and albums step by step.

 Run Tidabie Tidal Music Converter on your computer.
-And then tap on 'Open Tidal Web Player' on the program front page.
-You are required to log into your Tidal account, thus you will be able to visit the Tidal contents as normal.
+And then tap on a download mode on the program front page.
+Simply put, the app mode requires the TIDAL app and saves Tidal Hi-res and CD quality music at 1x to 5x the speed, while the web player mode works by accessing the Tidal web player and saves Tidal CD quality songs at 10x fast speed.
+Then you are required to log into your Tidal account, thus you will be able to visit the Tidal contents as normal.

 STEP 2 Set up Output Parameters

 To export the Tidal playlist and keep them playable even if you end the subscription later, you are supposed to convert the playlist tracks to the common audio files.
 Thus the key step is to set up the output parameters.
-Navigate to the Settings menu in the upper right corner to take a look at output formats, output sound quality and more.
+Navigate to the 'Settings' part in the left bar to take a look at output formats, output sound quality and more.

 STEP 3 Add Tidal Music to Tidabie

 Following the settings, you can now freely go to any playlist or album that you want to export from Tidal.
-Enter into one playlist and the 'Add to list' button will be initiated.
-Tap on the button and Tidabie will read and display the current playlist on the conversion panel.
+If you use the web player download mode, enter into one playlist and the 'Click to add' button will be initiated.
+Tap on the button and Tidabie will read and display the current playlist on a popup.
 You then can choose the songs in batch or individually.

 STEP 4 Export Tidal Music to the Computer